caiotbraga/PROJECT-GoogleSheetAPI/README.md

 # Google Sheets API Integration
-Este projeto tem como objetivo ler uma planilha no Google Sheets e fazer alterações com base nos dados encontrados nela.
-Nesse caso está sendo calculado o status
+This project aims to read a spreadsheet in Google Sheets and make changes based on the data found in it.
+In this case, it is calculating the status.

-## Requisitos
+## Requirements
-Antes de utilizar este código, siga os passos abaixo para configurar suas credenciais e ativar a API do Google Sheets:
+Before using this code, follow the steps below to set up your credentials and activate the Google Sheets API:

-- **Passo 1**: Acesse Google Cloud Console, Link: https://www.google.com/aclk?sa=l&ai=DChcSEwjp38z90byEAxU2YUgAHd9mB3UYABAAGgJjZQ&gclid=EAIaIQobChMI6d_M_dG8hAMVNmFIAB3fZgd1EAAYASAAEgLBg_D_BwE&sig=AOD64_00JYK1PVOod-wWc5tqJ_uYVTyoag&q&adurl&ved=2ahUKEwix3Mb90byEAxWHppUCHacwBWgQ0Qx6BAgFEAE
+- **Step 1**: Access Google Cloud Console, Link: [Google Cloud Console](https://www.google.com/aclk?sa=l&ai=DChcSEwjp38z90byEAxU2YUgAHd9mB3UYABAAGgJjZQ&gclid=EAIaIQobChMI6d_M_dG8hAMVNmFIAB3fZgd1EAAYASAAEgLBg_D_BwE&sig=AOD64_00JYK1PVOod-wWc5tqJ_uYVTyoag&q&adurl&ved=2ahUKEwix3Mb90byEAxWHppUCHacwBWgQ0Qx6BAgFEAE)
-- **Passo 2**: Procure por **"Google Sheets API"** e ative-a para o seu projeto.
+- **Step 2**: Search for **"Google Sheets API"** and activate it for your project.
-- **Passo 3**: Procure por **"Credenciais"** e crie ou selecione uma credencial de serviço.
-Faça o download do arquivo JSON contendo suas credenciais.
+- **Step 3**: Search for **"Credentials"** and create or select a service credential.
+Download the JSON file containing your credentials.

+## Configuration
+- Clone this repository to your local machine.
+- Ensure you have the .NET Core SDK installed on your machine.
+- Add the JSON credential file downloaded from the Google Cloud Console to the project's Credentials directory.
+- In the code, **update the value of the credPath variable** to point to the path of the credential file on your local machine.
+- Update the value of the spreadsheetId variable to the ID of the Google Sheets spreadsheet you want to modify.

-## Configuração
+## How to Use
-- Clone este repositório em sua máquina local.
-- Certifique-se de ter o SDK .NET Core instalado em sua máquina.
-- Adicione o arquivo JSON de credenciais baixado do Console do Google Cloud ao diretório Credentials do projeto.
-- No código, **atualize o valor da variável credPath** para apontar para o caminho do arquivo de credenciais em sua máquina local.
-- Atualize o valor da variável spreadsheetId para o ID da planilha do Google Sheets que deseja modificar.
+After setting up your credentials and adjusting the variables in the code, you can run the project.
+It will read the specified spreadsheet, calculate the students' grades, and update the spreadsheet with the results.

-## Como usar
+## Notes
-Após configurar suas credenciais e ajustar as variáveis no código, você pode executar o projeto.
-Ele lerá a planilha especificada, calculará as notas dos alunos e atualizará a planilha com os resultados.
+Ensure that the Google Sheets spreadsheet has the correct structure and that the ranges specified in the code correspond to the correct data in the spreadsheet.
+Link to the spreadsheet used in the project: [Google Sheets Spreadsheet](https://docs.google.com/spreadsheets/d/1-iz4w7WxPP5Dj6I-UjL5t1Y9WDrXqgg_g7B2csJVRbo/edit#gid=0)

-## Observações
+## License
-Certifique-se de que a planilha do Google Sheets tenha a estrutura correta e que os intervalos especificados no código correspondam aos dados corretos na planilha.
-Link para a planilha utilizada no projeto: https://docs.google.com/spreadsheets/d/1-iz4w7WxPP5Dj6I-UjL5t1Y9WDrXqgg_g7B2csJVRbo/edit#gid=0
+This project was made by Caio Braga (github.com/caiotbraga)